MendoLeo/tts-dataset-pipeline/README.md

 This project would not be possible without the contributions and inspirations from the open-source community and the research teams behind:

 - [Massively Multilingual Speech (MMS)](https://github.com/facebookresearch/fairseq/tree/main/examples/mms) by Meta AI
-- [Biblecsv](https://www.sil.org/) for their work on scripture translation standards
+- [Tikeng Notsawo Pascal et al](https://openreview.net/forum?id=Q5ZxoD2LqcI) for their work on building first bible transcript dataset for cameroonian dialects
-- [Mohammmed](git/for) for open sourced his work, where we use timestamp alignemnt to have complet alignment with audio-text generation
+- [Mohamoud Ashraf](https://github.com/MahmoudAshraf97/ctc-forced-aligner/tree/main) for open sourced his work, where we use timestamp alignemnt to have complet alignment with audio-text generation
-- [OpenBible](git/for) for open sourced alignment method for bible case that we ameliore text processing to expand to all language also adding denoising and audio conversion
+- [OpenBible](https://github.com/bookbot-hive/OpenBible-TTShttps://github.com/bookbot-hive/OpenBible-TTS) for open sourced alignment method for bible case that we ameliore text processing to expand to all language also adding denoising and audio conversion
 - All contributors who support local language tech
 - Users and testers helping improve the pipeline continuously